-As Co-Owner/Senior VP of Baseball Operations and First Base Coach (home games) of the Ducks, Bud Harrelson continues a career in professional baseball that has stretched over 50 years as a player, coach, manager and owner.
+As Co-Owner/Senior VP of Baseball Operations and Coach (home games) of the Ducks, Bud Harrelson continues a career in professional baseball that has stretched over 50 years as a player, coach, manager and owner.

 Buddy was a key member of the 1969 World Champion and 1973 National League champion New York Mets.
 In 1971, he won the Gold Glove for his outstanding defensive play at shortstop.

 Following a 16-year major league career as a player, Harrelson stayed within the Mets organization as a minor league and major league coach before being named manager of the Mets in 1990.
 In two seasons with New York, Buddy compiled a winning percentage of .529.

 Prior to joining the Ducks ownership group, Harrelson was involved with the ownership of the Wilmington Blue Rocks baseball team (Class-A affiliate of the Kansas City Royals).

 The Niles, California native currently resides in Hauppauge.
 He is the proud father of five children: Tim, Kimberly, Alexandra, Kassandra and Troy Joseph.